adarsh-2425/cycle-safe/README.md

-# Cycling SOS App Documentation
+# Cycling Safe SOS App Documentation

 ## Overview

-The Cycling SOS App is designed to provide safety features for cyclists, allowing them to send SOS messages and mark themselves as safe.
-The backend of the app is built using Node.js, Express, MongoDB, and Twilio for SMS functionality.
+The Cycling Safe SOS App is designed to provide safety features for cyclists, allowing them to send SOS messages and mark themselves as safe.
+The backend of the app is built using Node.js, Express, MongoDB, Twilio for SMS functionality and NodeMailer for email functionality.

 ## Features

 1. Send SOS with predefined message as text message using Twilio.
-2. "I'm Safe" button to mark the user as safe and send custom emails.
+2. "I'm Safe" api to send handcrafted emails to your favorite people.
 3. User authentication and authorization using JWT.
 4. User registration and login with bcrypt for password hashing.
 5. Ability to update user information and manage custom messages.